A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Introduction

 The theoretical investigation of MSGD is even more limited than that of VSGD.
 The momentum in \eqref{SGD_momentum} has been observed to significantly accelerate computation in practice.
 To the best of our knowledge, we are only aware of \cite{ghadimi2016accelerated} in existing literature, which shows that MSGD is guaranteed to converge to a first-order optimal solution for smooth nonconvex problems.
 Their analysis, however, does not justify the advantage of the momentum in MSGD over VSGD.

+To fill the gap between the significant empirical success and the lack of theoretical understanding of MSGD, we are interested in answering a natural and fundamental question in this paper:

-The major technical bottleneck in analyzing MSGD and VSGD comes from the nonconvex optimization landscape of these highly complicated problems, e.g., training large recommendation systems and deep neural networks.
-The current technical limit makes establishing a general theory infeasible.
-Therefore, we propose to analyze the algorithm through a simpler but nontrivial nonconvex problems --- streaming PCA.
+The major technical bottleneck in analyzing MSGD and answering the above question comes from the nonconvex optimization landscape of these highly complicated problems, e.g., training large recommendation systems and deep neural networks.
+We propose to analyze MSGD for nonconvex optimization problems under the assumption of isolated local optima and strict saddle points.
 This allows us to make progress toward understanding MSGD and gaining new insights on more general problems.
-Specifically, given a streaming data set $\{X_k\}_{k=1}^\infty$ drawn independently from some unknown zero-mean distribution $\cD$, we consider the following problem
+Specifically, we consider the following problem:

-Note that \eqref{PCA}, though nonconvex, is well known as a strict saddle optimization problem over sphere, of which the optimization landscape enjoys two geometric properties: (1) There is no spurious local optima and (2) there always exist negative curvatures around saddle points, and contains the following three regions:
+where $\xi$ is a random variable representing the noise, and $f(x,\xi)$ is nonconvex in $x$ given any realization of $\xi$.
+We assume that the nonconvex landscape has the following structures: (1) every local optimum has positive curvatures along all directions; (2) there always exist negative curvatures around saddle points (strict saddle property).

+The strict saddle property is shared by several popular nonconvex optimization problems arising in machine learning and signal processing, including streaming principle component analysis (PCA), matrix regression/completion/sensing, independent component analysis, partial least square multiview learning, and phase retrieval \citep{ge2016matrix,li2016symmetry,sun2016geometric}.
+Moreover, since there is a significant lack of understanding the optimization landscape of general nonconvex problems, many researchers suggest that analyzing strict saddle optimization problems should be considered as the first and important step towards understanding the algorithmic behaviors in general nonconvex optimization.
+We also want to remark that our analysis can be extended to connected local optima cases.
+Doing so requires more technical machinery instead of fundamental insights.
+Therefore, we present the analysis for the isolated optima case for readability and simplicity, and it has already conveyed our core ideas on the effect of momentum.

+By making use of the diffusion approximation of stochastic optimization, we provide global and local analysis of MSGD.
+Specifically, to study the global dynamics, we transfer the discrete time trajectory to a continuous time one by interpolation and prove that asymptotically this continuous time solution trajectory of MSGD converges weakly to the solution of an appropriately constructed ODE.
+This ODE approximation shows that {\it the momentum helps traverse among stationary points in the non-stationary region}, where the variance of the stochastic gradient can be neglected compared with the large magnitude of the gradient.
+Intuitively, with the help of the momentum, the algorithm makes more progress along the descent direction.
+Thus, the momentum can accelerate the algorithm in this region by a factor of $\frac{1}{1-\mu}$.

+ODE approximation, however, cannot justify how momentum works in the stationary area where the variance of the stochastic gradient dominates the update.
+To highlight the effect of the variance, we consider the asymptotic behavior of the normalized estimation error obtained by MSGD around the stationary points.
+We show that the continuous time interpolation of the normalized error sequence converges weakly to a solution of an approximately constructed SDE.
+By analyzing this SDE solution, we find that the momentum can play different but important roles around saddle points and local optima.